TreeCityWes/x1-val-stats/README.md

 ## Output

-The script generates a `validators.json` file containing detailed information about all validators on the X1 testnet.
+The script generates a `validators.json` file containing detailed information about all validators on the X1 mainnet.

 ## Environment Variables